August 3, 2021

 4. Purée the soup with a stick blender, or in a liquidizer until smooth.
 Pass the soup through a chinois or fine sieve.
 Add cream then season to taste.
-The soup is now ready to eat.

-1. Whisk egg yolks, water and curry powder over a bain marie until the eggs have changed to a pale colour and are light and fluffy.
+5. Whisk egg yolks, water and curry powder over a bain marie until the eggs have changed to a pale colour and are light and fluffy.
 Season with salt and pepper and a dash of lemon juice.

-2. Ladle the soup into your bowl, and spoon the sabayon over the top of the soup.
+6. Ladle the soup into your bowl, and spoon the sabayon over the top of the soup.
 Glaze with a gas torch until golden brown.
 Finish with a few dribbles of fresh cream and a sprig of chervil.